rdegges/okta.github.io/hugo/content/blog/developers-guide-to-docker-part-4.md

 You will almost immediately see the m1 node in the visualizer add a box called web.
 The "light" on the box will be red until the service has been completely created and started.
 Once it's done, the "light" will turn green.

-{% img blog/docker-swarm/web-service-green-light.png alt:"Web Service Green Light" %}{: .center-image }
+{% image blog/docker-swarm/web-service-green-light.png alt:"Web Service Green Light" %}{: .center-image }

 To scale this service horizontally, simply tell Docker to scale it.